with Logging Context

 The JVM implementation uses MDC

 from SLF4J, which only supports String values by default.
-To encode object values as actual JSON (not escaped strings), you can add dev.hermannm.devlog.LoggingContextJsonFieldWriter
+But we want to encode object values in the logging context as actual JSON (not escaped strings), so that log analysis tools can parse the fields.
+If you're using Logback and logstash-logback-encoder

 as an mdcEntryWriter